Dealing with the Christmas Rush

 Being ready for unexpected spikes in demand

-You should have a rough idea of what your best sellers will be and what will and will not sell out.
 If you know that a product is going to sell out then make sure you order large supplies to avoid disappointing customers.
 You should also prepare yourself and your staff on what to do if an unexpected item sells out.

 – Know when your deliveries are and find out when your sold out product will next be in stock.
 Customers will ask questions and you and your staff need to be able to provide them with an answer.